Essential Yoga Props: Blocks, Straps & Bolsters for Every Yogi

 • Deepen Stretches: A strap in a forward fold extends your reach, safely intensifying the stretch.
 Learn more about how to use a yoga strap for flexibility.

 • Relax Like a Pro: Bolsters and blankets in restorative poses let your muscles totally unwind.
-As explained in Yoga Journal’s guide on yoga props, these tools make restorative practice super cozy and accessible.
+As explained in Yoga Journal’s guide on yoga props, these tools make restorative practice cozy and accessible.

 Tip: Props don’t make yoga easier—they make it smarter and safer.